-Many of the remarkable constructions and artefacts remain from this period, such as some convict graves, a powder magazine, the convict built Towrang bridge and numerous culverts charted on an information board at the Towrang rest area.
+Many of the remarkable constructions and artefacts remain from this period.
+Throughout Towrang you will find convict graves, a powder magazine, the convict built Towrang bridge and numerous culverts charted on an information board at the Towrang rest area.

 - Enjoy a picnic at the Wollondilly River